PEOPLE IN Sussex have the chance to vote for their Police and Crime Commissioner at centres throughout the county on Thursday, November 15.

 The candidates are Katy Elizabeth Bourne (Conservative Party;) Ian Chisnall (Independent;) Godfrey Daniel (Labour Party;) David Rogers (Liberal Democrat Party) and Tony Armstrong (UKIP.)

-Full details of the candidates can be found on the ChoosemyPCC website.
+Full details and information about what the candidates are standing for can be found on www.choosemypcc.org.uk

 The new role came about when the Coalition Government passed the Police Reform and Social Responsibility Act in September last year.